Affine cones over smooth cubic surfaces: Introduction

 In particular, we here present a long-expected answer to the question raised by H.~Flenner and M.~Zaidenberg. \begin{corollary} The affine Fermat cubic threefold $ x^3+y^3+z^3+w^3=0$ in $\mathbb{A}^4$ does not admit a non-trivial regular $\mathbb{G}_{a}$-action.\end{corollary}

+The following lemma shows that having anticanonical cylinders on del Pezzo surfaces is strongly related to the log canonical thresholds of their effective anticanonical $\mathbb{Q}$-divisors\footnote{An anticanonical $\mathbb{Q}$-divisor on a variety $X$ is a $\mathbb{Q}$-divisor $\mathbb{Q}$-linearly equivalent to an anticanonical divisor of $X$, meanwhile, an effective anticanonical divisor on $X$ is a member of the anticanonical linear system $|-K_X|$. }.
+It may also be one example that shows how important it is to study singularities of effective anticanonical $\mathbb{Q}$-divisors on Fano manifolds.
+Indeed, the proof of Theorem~\ref{theorem:main} is substantially based on the lemma below.

-In order to show the non-existence of a $(-K_{S_3})$-polar cylinder on a cubic del Pezzo surface $S_3$, we apply the following statement. \begin{lemma} Let $S_d$ be a smooth del Pezzo surface of degree $d\leqslant 4$.
-Suppose that $S_d$ contains a $(-K_{S_d})$-polar cylinder, i.e., there is an open affine subset $U\subset S_d$ and an effective anticanonical $\mathbb{Q}$-divisor\footnote{An anticanonical $\mathbb{Q}$-divisor on a variety $X$ is a $\mathbb{Q}$-divisor $\mathbb{Q}$-linearly equivalent to an anticanonical divisor of $X$, meanwhile, an effective anticanonical divisor on $X$ is a member of the anticanonical linear system $|-K_X|$. } $D$ such that $U=S_d\setminus \mathrm{Supp}(D)$ and $U\cong Z\times\mathbb{A}^1$ for some smooth rational affine curve $Z$.
-Then there exists a point $P$ on $S_d$ such that \begin{itemize} \item the log pair $(S_d, D)$ is not log canonical at the point $P$; \item if there exists a \emph{unique} divisor $T$ in the anticanonical linear system $|-K_{S_d}|$ such that the log pair $(S_d, T)$ is not log canonical at the point $P$, then there is an effective anticanonical $\mathbb{Q}$-divisor $D'$ on the surface $S_d$ such that \begin{itemize} \item the log pair $(S_d, D')$ is not log canonical at the point $P$; \item the support of $D'$ does not contain at least one irreducible component of the support of the divisor $T$. \end{itemize} \end{itemize} \end{lemma}
+\begin{lemma} Let $S_d$ be a smooth del Pezzo surface of degree $d\leqslant 4$.
+Suppose that $S_d$ contains a $(-K_{S_d})$-polar cylinder, i.e., there is an open affine subset $U\subset S_d$ and an effective anticanonical $\mathbb{Q}$-divisor $D$ such that $U=S_d\setminus \mathrm{Supp}(D)$ and $U\cong Z\times\mathbb{A}^1$ for some smooth rational affine curve $Z$.
+Then there exists a point $P$ on $S_d$ such that \begin{itemize} \item the log pair $(S_d, D)$ is not log canonical at the point $P$; \item if there exists a unique divisor $T$ in the anticanonical linear system $|-K_{S_d}|$ such that the log pair $(S_d, T)$ is not log canonical at $P$, then there is an effective anticanonical $\mathbb{Q}$-divisor $D'$ on the surface $S_d$ such that \begin{itemize} \item the log pair $(S_d, D')$ is not log canonical at $P$; \item the support of the divisor $T$ is not contained in the support of $D'$. \end{itemize} \end{itemize} \end{lemma}